 You make normal pancake batter, but you pour it into a pan and bake it until it looks golden brown.
 Cut the pancakes into triangles and serve with some powdered sugar and syrup.
 Like the recipe above, you can add whatever kinds of fruits and nuts you want.
 Yum!

-This is another great recipe that you can make ahead of time and then put it in the oven before all of your guests arrive for brunch.
+This is another great recipe that you can make ahead of time and then put it in the oven.
 This recipe uses Hawaiian rolls because they are extra great at soaking up all that delicious milk, butter and sugar.

 Who doesn't love a good slider?
 Amp up your favorite breakfast sandwich that you would normally get at a fast-food restaurant with this incredibly easy recipe.
 You'll use mini-bagels from the grocery store as the bread for this sandwich, along with bacon, cheese and eggs.
 We'll take all of them, please!

 Have we died and gone to brunch heaven?
 Biscuits and gravy is a brunch staple, but the fact that this takes the iconic dish and turns it into a pie is beyond amazing.
 While the name of this recipe does sound slightly intimidating, the steps to making this delicious dish are pretty simple.